PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 }
 ```

-The code in block of statements is repeated until the Boolean expression a evaluates to true.
+The code in the block of statements is executed first, then the Boolean expression a is evaluated.
+If a is false, the block executes again.
+This repeats until a evaluates to true.
+The body always executes at least once (do-while semantics).

 ## List operations